 Sliding type couplings are not to be used for expansion purposes where ballast lines pass through cargo tanks.
-Expansion bends only are permitted.
+Expansion bends only are permitted (see Note 2).

 The fore peak tank can be ballasted with the system serving ballast tanks within the cargo area, provided: